FincaCermeno/fincacermeno.github.io/info.md

 ![Volcano](/assets/img/info1.jpg)

-Finca Monticello is an exceptional country estate in an exceptional setting: a lovely split-level, with pavilion and deep pool, atop a hill cooled by fresh breezes.
-A traditional “casa de campo” of the 20th century adapted intelligently to the 21st century.

 #### Special Features

 Open-floor plan.
 Terra cotta floors, trimmed with wood.
 Eat-in kitchen with granite/butcher block counters.
 Cedar accents: high/vaulted ceilings, French-style windows, bedroom closets (tiled, built-in, floor-to-ceiling).